 It is not proposed that EUROTRA will be simply an enlarged version of existing second-generation systems.
 For all existing second-generation models, despite their superiority over earlier attempts, lack one important feature - a powerful semantic component.
-As early as 1964 Yngve had pointed out that against a semantic barrier ...
-We have come face to face with the realisation that we will only have adequate mechanical translation when the machine can 'understand' what it is translating and this will be a very difficult task indeed ..."
+As early as 1964 Yngve had pointed out that

+"Work in mechanical translation has come up against a semantic barrier....
+We have come face to face with the realisation that we will only have adequate mechanical translation when the machine can 'understand' what it is translating and this will be a very difficult task indeed..."
 (Yngve 1964).